mti-adapter/buildkite-pipeline-action/README.md

 ## Why not use the official action?

-The [official Buildkite action](https://github.com/buildkite/trigger-pipeline-action) appears to be abandoned as it hasn't had any changes in nearly a year, and is missing essential functionality such as the ability to wait until a pipeline is finished.
+The [official Buildkite action](https://github.com/buildkite/trigger-pipeline-action) appears to be abandoned as it hasn't had any changes in nearly a year, is missing essential functionality such as the ability to wait until a pipeline is finished, and has a number of bugs such as using the wrong branch name on `pull_request` events.

 ## Inputs